 (b) was in force in the other State or the Territory immediately before the commencement day; and

-(c) is a licence that may be granted under a provision of the corresponding law of the other jurisdiction (the “corresponding provision”) that corresponds to a provision mentioned in regulation 281(1)(c).
+(c) is a licence that may be granted under a provision of the corresponding law of the other jurisdiction (the corresponding provision) that corresponds to a provision mentioned in regulation 281(1)(c).

 (2) Except for circumstances that do not exist in this State, the licence has effect for these regulations as if it were a licence granted by a corresponding authority under the corresponding provision.